chrismoos/hash-ring/README.md

     redis01_0_int = SHA1("redis01" + "0") & 0x000000000000000000000000ffffffffffffffff
     redis01_1_int = SHA1("redis01" + "1") & 0x000000000000000000000000ffffffffffffffff

-The high **64-bits** of the digest are used to retrieve the number.
+The least significant **64-bits** of the digest are used to retrieve the integer.

 ## Compiling